-As of the Cut-Off Date, approximately 11.06%, 10.61%, 9.06%, 6.90% and 6.56% of the Mortgage Loans by aggregate Unpaid Principal Balance are secured by mortgaged properties located in California, Florida, New York, New Jersey and Illinois, respectively.
+As of the Cut-Off Date, approximately 12.91%, 12.21%, 6.86%, 6.24% and 5.24% of the Mortgage Loans by aggregate Unpaid Principal Balance are secured by mortgaged properties located in California, Florida, New York, Georgia and New Jersey, respectively.
 If the regional economy or housing market weakens in any of those states or any other state or region having a significant concentration of mortgaged properties underlying the Mortgage Loans, the Mortgage Loans may experience higher rates of Realized Losses, which could result in higher prepayments or losses, absent the Guarantee, on the Guaranteed Certificates.
-Additionally, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, Oklahoma, Colorado, Texas, North Carolina and other regions have experienced natural disasters, including earthquakes, fires, floods, tornadoes, mudslides, hurricanes and volcanic eruptions which may adversely affect mortgagors and mortgaged properties.
+Additionally, states in the Gulf coast region and southeastern and northeastern Atlantic coast, the New England area, California, Oklahoma, Colorado, Texas, North Carolina and other regions have experienced natural disasters or other events, including earthquakes, fires, floods, tornadoes, mudslides, hurricanes, volcanic eruptions and pandemics (such as COVID-19) which may adversely affect mortgagors and mortgaged properties.
 Mortgagors whose mortgaged properties are located outside of an area that has experienced a natural disaster may be adversely affected if their place of employment is located in the area impacted by such natural disaster.
 Any concentration of mortgaged properties in a state or region may present unique risk considerations.
 No assurance can be given as to the effect of natural disasters on delinquencies and losses on any of the Mortgage Loans secured by the mortgaged properties that might be damaged by such natural disasters or on any other Mortgage Loans.
 In the event of a natural disaster the Servicer may offer relief, such as a deferral of a payment or permanent modification of the terms of a mortgage loan, to affected mortgagors.
+Furthermore, to the extent that the Mortgage Loans are concentrated in states that have implemented moratoriums on foreclosures and evictions in efforts to stem the impact of COVID-19, amounts received with respect to such Mortgage Loans may be significantly reduced which will adversely impact the amount of funds available to make distributions on the Certificates.

-Any deterioration in housing prices in a state or region due to adverse economic conditions (including those due in whole or in part, to shutdowns of the federal, state or local government(s)), natural disasters (including those due in whole or in part, to changes in climate) or other factors, and any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of mortgagors to make payments on the Mortgage Loans, may result in losses on Mortgage Loans and Certificate Writedown Amounts being allocated to the Certificates.
+Any deterioration in housing prices in a state or region due to adverse economic conditions (including those due in whole or in part, to shutdowns of the federal, state or local government(s)), natural disasters (including those due in whole or in part, to changes in climate) or other factors (such as pandemics), and any deterioration of the economic conditions or natural disasters in a state or region that adversely affects the ability of mortgagors to make payments on the Mortgage Loans, may result in losses on Mortgage Loans and Certificate Writedown Amounts being allocated to the Certificates.